3urobeat/steam-comment-service-bot/README.md

 The start script will start as many bots as you provide login-informations for.
 If you are planning to build your bot imperium this could be a great place to start from.
 Continue reading for a detailed setup guide.

 **Disclaimer!** > I am not responsible and cannot be held liable for any action the operator/user of this bot uses it for.
+If you, the user, download or use this application, you agree that only you are responsible for any action.

 ## Requirements